 - Add stock and second half of butter, and let reduce by half, about 4 minutes.

-- When sauce is thick and mushrooms have cooked down to about half their size, remove from heat and top with second half of cilantro and fresh grated parmesan cheese.
+- When sauce is thick and mushrooms have cooked down to about half their size, remove from heat and top with second half of parsley and fresh grated parmesan cheese.

 - Serve hot with steak, fish, chicken, or your favorite meal!